kislayer/css-html-projects/README.md

 # Html-projects-Initial(no css)
-Making a simple hotel website
+exploring html5 as a hobby and passion.